dinhx068/Bamazon/README.md

 It was very fun while doing this activity as I used the knowledge obtained from class and the internet of course.
 Follow the instructions below if you want to run the app yourself.
-There will be a link (later) to showcase how the app works.
+Demo of the app can be seen here -> https://streamable.com/yu8uc

 Before using running the app do the following:
 1. Do a "npm install" in your console while in the directory of the folder (to get all the packages of the app to work).